A superradiant two-level laser with intrinsic light force generated gain: Model definition

 \subsection{Semi-classical master equation for the coupled atom-field dynamics}

 A stable laser operation requires a continuous inversion mechanism to keep the population inversion on a lasing transition.
 In the previous section, we introduced the scenario for creating effective inversion on a lasing transition using light forces.
 While in principle many possible geometries to achieve this purpose can be investigated, we will restrict ourselves here to a simple generic case, where the underlying mechanisms can be studied in detail.
-Hence we consider a 1D motion in a linear Fabry-Perot cavity with a standing cosine wave pump field and sine wave laser mode.
+Hence we consider a 1D motion in a single-mode Fabry-Perot cavity with a sine wave laser mode and apply a standing cosine wave pump field.
 Ground-state atoms will be trapped and cooled close to the antinodes of the cosine mode.
-Atoms excited to the upper level at this points are pushed towards the nodes of the cosine mode, where they maximally couple to the cavity sine mode.
+Atoms excited to the upper level at these points are pushed towards the nodes of the cosine mode, where they maximally couple to the cavity sine mode.
 Let us identify a parameter regime, which leads to the desired local inversion and gain.
 In other words, one needs to find a regime of stable narrow-band lasing at the bare atomic frequency, with a linewidth that is much smaller than the cavity linewidth and that is well distinguished from the other light sources present in the cavity.
 This requires several conditions to be ensured:

 $\bullet$ $\kappa > \Gamma$ - the system is in the bad-cavity regime, which provides the low intracavity photon number operation and thus reduced sensitivity to cavity noise;

 $\bullet$ $\Delta_a<0$, and $|\Delta_a| > \Omega$ - the driving laser is far red-detuned from the atomic transition frequency to minimize the amount of coherently scattered photons from the drive into the cavity;